ZEISS/ca-injector/README.md

 - helm-minor
 - helm-patch

 According to the label, appVersion and/or helm version will be bumped and a PullRequest will be created.
-The Pull request will include label 'helm_app_version_update' to trigger above mentioned workflow.
+The Pull request will include label 'app_release' to trigger above mentioned workflow.
 After this PR has benn closed, the Helm release workflow will create a new release in case the helm Chart version has changed.